microsoft/everyonecancode/instructions/day2/Speech/README.md

 In this challenge you will learn how to:

-- how to create a Speech API service in Azure
+- Create a Speech API service in Azure
-- how to connect you Speech API service with your App
+- Connect you Speech API service with your app
-- how to pass the API key to you App using Github Secrets
+- Pass the API key to you app using Github Secrets
-- how to talk to our application 🗣️
+- How to talk to our application

 ## Table of contents